yousmii/News-App/API.md

 ## Account
 **GET** /api/@me
-> Returns the identity of the user.
+> Returns the identity of the user and tells us if he is an admin.

 **GET** /api/csrf_token
 > Returns a CSRF token to prevent cross-site request forgery.